-Pension Loans, and other ways of getting cash from your pension, are hot topics.
-What are the benefits of a pension loan?
+Pension Loans and other ways of getting cash from your pension are hot news at the moment, but what are the benefits?

-We all know that the financial situation is tough at the moment.
-Companies, individuals, and perhaps even countries are going bust every week.
-The Euro-Crisis is in the news virtually every day, and many people are predicting a forthcoming Credit Crunch in the near future.
+We all know that the financial situation can be tough at the moment, with companies, individuals, and perhaps even countries, going bust every week.
+The Euro-Crisis is in the news virtually every day, and many people are predicting another forthcoming Credit Crunch in the near future.

 So, while pension loans might seem like a readily available source for the money you need in your current financial situation, please consider the long-term implications.
 If something unforeseen happens, meaning you cannot pay back your pension loan for some reason, how will that affect your income when you retire?
 When talking to a pension loan scheme provider, make sure you ask what happens if you are unable to repay your loan for some reason.
 And then factor that “worst case scenario” into your decision-making process.
 This website does not offer financial advice, and neither do pension loans scheme providers.
 If you are at all unsure, you should speak to an IFA – an Independent Financial Adviser – to see how your decisions may affect your future pension wealth, before you get a loan against your pension.

 You will usually find that pension loans do not require any credit check, unlike many other forms of loan.
 So they can be a kind of “bad credit loan” for people with poor credit histories, or people who have been turned down by other lenders.
 This can be very attractive if you do not want a credit check to appear on your credit history, or if you know that you are likely not to be accepted by more mainstream loan providers.